+- Rpmsg channel is a representation of remote processor.
+The channel is used to communicate within rpmsg API.
+Each channel is identified by textual name. - Rpmsg endpoint is an association of rpmsg channel and callback function.
+The endpoint has 32-bit identification address.
+Single channel can have multiple endpoints. - Local (source) address and destination address.
 All addresses are 32-bit numbers.
-Local address is address of local endpoint.
-Destination address is address of remote endpoint.
+The local address is an address of local endpoint.
+Destination address is an address of remote endpoint.
 Endpoint addresses below 1024 are reserved for predefined services.
 Endpoint RPMSG_NS_ADDR (53) is reserved for name service announcement.
-Example rpmsg channel with single endpoint on each side is shown in following figure.
+Example rpmsg channel with single endpoint on each side is shown in figure (5.4).
 Note source and destination address values.